0lch4/Dark_forest_client/README.md

 # Description

-Client for Dark Forest game, integrate with Dark Forest server.
+Client for Dark Forest game, connected with Dark Forest server.
 Now you can create account,login to account,show globals scores and stats.
-In client settings you can change resolution and brightness.I host server in internet so now u can always use client to rivalize with other players.
+In client settings you can change resolution and brightness.
+I host server in internet so now u can always use client to rivalize with other players.

 You have to try survive the most number of levels.
 Before going to the next level you have to pick up gold in actualy level.
 When you pick the gold go to the right border of map.
 You can buy equipmend in shop, destroy obstacles and killing monsters.
 Press m in game to show more tips.
 Game have infinite number of different levels.
 Every 50 levels you can find boss.